Torso (1973 film): Release

-The film was released with its original title in Italy on January 4, 1973.
-Joseph Brenner Associates later distributed a recut and rescored dubbed version as Torso in the US and the film became a success there on the drive-in and grindhouse circuits, often as a double feature with The Texas Chain Saw Massacre (1974).
+The film was released under its original title in Italy on 4 January 1973.
+Joseph Brenner Associates later distributed a recut and rescored dubbed version as Torso in the United States and the film became a success there on the drive-in and grindhouse circuits, often as a double feature with The Texas Chain Saw Massacre (1974).

-The film was released on DVD in the US by Anchor Bay Entertainment in 2000 and in the UK by Shameless in 2007.
+The film was released on DVD in the United States by Anchor Bay Entertainment in 2000 and in the United Kingdom by Shameless in 2007.
 It has since had Blu-ray releases by Blue Underground in 2011, Shameless in 2017 and Arrow Video in 2018.

 Critical response

 George Anderson of the Pittsburgh Post-Gazette deemed the film "another display of softcore sex and seamy violence that might better have been kept abroad."
 Joe Baltake of the Philadelphia Daily News wrote: "Blood flows freely and limbs detach easily, in Sergio Martino's Torso, a disagreeable Italian import with—not surprisingly—little to recommend it."
 The Los Angeles Timess Linda Gross wrote that the film was a "lazy suspense movie" with a "disjointed and loose" screenplay.

 The extended cat-and-mouse villa scenes between the killer and the final girl in the film's last 30 minutes have led to Torso being retrospectively recognised as a "proto-slasher film".
 Quentin Tarantino showed his print of the film at the 1999 QT-Fest and fellow filmmaker Eli Roth has cited the film among his favourite gialli and an influence on Grindhouse and Hostel: Part II (both 2007).

 PopMatters gave it a 7 out of 10 rating, while Slant Magazine said it "pales next to director Sergio Martino's more inventive sleaze-thrillers (The Strange Vice of Mrs. Wardh, All the Colors of the Dark)".

-In their 2017 article, Complex named Torso the 6th best slasher film of all time.
+In 2017, Complex named Torso the sixth best slasher film of all time.